 appears to have discounted future earnings beyond one year, it would be interesting for

 the evaluator to explore several yearly time periods, e.g. for a one and a half year

 projection, 1.5 would be entered, for a two year projection, 2 would be entered, etc.

-It is important to note that the "Number of Years" entry controls the effect that the "Projected Average Growth in Earnings"
+Expected to be Sustained", controls the effect that the "Projected Average Growth in Earnings"

 entry has on the model's calculation of future earnings (beyond one year).
 Thus, the greater the